VSUrhuel/Mabolo-Dormitory-System/README.md

 #### 📥 Download Resources
 ![Release Download](Resources/Reslease_Download.png "Release Download")
-- Visit [this link](https://github.com/VSUrhuel/Mabolo-Dormitory-System/releases/tag/System) to download the release version of this app.
+- Visit [this link](https://github.com/VSUrhuel/Mabolo-Dormitory-System/releases) to download the latest release version of this app.
 Click the `.msi` file to download it.

 ![Database Download](Resources/Database_Download.png "Database Download")
 - Navigate to the `Resources` folder in this repository and download the SQL file `SystemDatabase`.